facebookarchive/draft-js/docs/Advanced-Topics-Block-Components.md

 ```

 If no custom renderer object is returned by the `blockRendererFn` function,
-`Editor` will render the default `DraftEditorBlock` text block component.
+`Editor` will render the default `EditorBlock` text block component.

 The `component` property defines the component to be used, while the optional
 `props` object includes props that will be passed through to the rendered